This guest post is by Pamela, a single adoptive mother.

 Pamela is a special educator, literacy coach, mother of two boys through (private) open adoptions, and a former foster parent.
 She is the owner of 2Boys Adoption Social Media Marketing and has been teaching teachers and adoptive families how to use the internet to connect with others for more than 7 years.

-Do you have an adoptive parent or open adoption story?
+Do you have a birthmother or open adoption story to share?
 Email us any time or find out more about how to share it with our community.